xvitaly/mhed/docs/source/using-application.rst

 To add a new row, just start typing text in the last cell.

-To edit the contents of a cell, simply double click on it or press the **F4** on your keyboard.
+To edit the contents of a cell, double-click on it or simply start typing a new value.

-To remove currently selected row, click the **Delete selected row** button on the main toolbar, or press **Delete** button on the keyboard.
-You can select and remove multiple rows at once.

 If you want to edit Hosts file as a plain text file, click **Open in text editor** in the **Advanced** menu.
 The file will be loaded with a :ref:`selected <settings-advanced>` (or system default) text editor.